 Frontken Group's commitment to sustainability is evident through our proactive efforts to transform and mitigate carbon emissions while embracing sustainable energy practices.
 Over the years, we have made strategic investments and transitions to lower greenhouse gas designs for both our production processes and overall operations.
-As part of our commitment to renewable energy, we are pleased to share the following achievements from 2018 to 2023:
+As part of our commitment to renewable energy, we are pleased to share the following achievements from 2018 to 2024:

-(a) Adoption of Solar Energy: We have invested significantly in solar energy systems, leading to the adoption of renewable energy practices.
-As of 2018 to 2023, we have successfully integrated the equivalent of 3,183,631 kilowatts of electricity using solar energy for our operations.
+Adoption of Solar Energy We have invested significantly in solar energy systems, leading to the adoption of renewable energy practices.
+As of 2018 to 2024 , we have successfully integrated the equivalent of 4,663,368 kilowatts of electricity using solar energy for our operations.
 This transition to sustainable energy sources reflects our dedication to reducing our carbon footprint and contributing to a greener, more sustainable future.

-(b) DI-Water Recycling: Since 2018 - 2023, we have implemented a robust DI-Water recycling system, resulting in an accumulative savings of 394,517 tons of recycled DI-Water.
+DI-Water Recycling Since 2018 - 2024 , we have implemented a robust DI-Water recycling system, resulting in an accumulative savings of 492,699 tons of recycled DI-Water.
 This initiative not only showcases our commitment to resource efficiency but also contributes to the conservation of water resources, a critical aspect of sustainable operations.

-(c) Waste Recycling: Our commitment to waste reduction is evident in the accumulative savings of 460,807 kilograms of recycled waste since 2018 - 2023.
+Waste Recycling Our commitment to waste reduction is evident in the accumulative savings of 462,518 kilograms of recycled waste since 2018 - 2024 .
 By implementing effective waste recycling programs, we aim to minimize our environmental impact, promote circular economy principles, and contribute to a more sustainable waste management system.